Advertisement

 Pre-Treatment Considerations

 Your dentist must examine the condition of your teeth prior to placing minimal preparation or “no-prep” veneers to ensure that your teeth are clinically sound.
-In cases where cost is a primary concern and the patient's condition involves only a tiny chip or crack in a single tooth, composite bonding may be a more suitable option.
-Although less durable and more prone to staining than porcelain veneers, composite bonding would be a less expensive and quicker cosmetic dentistry option.
+In cases where cost is a primary concern and the patient’s condition involves only a tiny chip or crack in a single tooth, composite bonding may be a more suitable option.
+Although less durable and more prone to staining than porcelain veneers, composite bonding is a less expensive and quicker cosmetic dentistry option.

 To determine if you are a candidate for a minimal preparation or “no-prep” veneer procedure, see your dentist for a thorough examination and to discuss your specific cosmetic and dental issues.
 Your dentist will explain the different cosmetic dentistry options available to meet your particular needs.